Western Illinois University: Macomb Campus

 - If you have a cite: Federal and state laws can be found online in free or purchased databases as well as in hardcopy (Illinois only, for state law) here in Legal Reference.
 The WIU Legal Resources web page will give you a comprehensive listing of what can be found where.
 If you have a citation for a law, you can type that in to the appropriate database.

 Federal Law Federal laws come in two versions.
 The first is Public Laws.
 These are numbered and published chronologically as they are signed by the President.
 For example P.L.
 110-45.
 (The '110' stands for the 110th Congress.)
 These can be found online and in the Statutes at Large here in the Library.

 The second version is the codified law, organized into 50 Titles as the United States Code.
 The U.S. Code comprises all the laws currently on the books in a subject arrangement.
 This has several advantages.
 The first is that you know that what you're looking at is current and hasn't been repealed by another law.
 Another is that it's next to all the other laws on that topic.
 A typical cite looks like this: 42 U.S.C.
 1983.

 State Law State laws come in the same two versions as federal laws.
-Both can be found using free and purchased databases.
+Both can be found online free and and through LexisNexis Academic.
 The terms Code and Statutes refer to the codified versions of state laws, and Laws and Acts usually refer to the chronological versions.